 This analysis encompasses review of the entire life cycle of products and services provided by the company, from raw material extraction to consumer use and disposal.
-Positive impact assessment involves the analysis of a company's exposure to sustainability solutions (sales, capex, etc.) and the existence of advanced sustainability practices (ambitions tested against legal requirement and market practice), but also the analysis of the performance delivered.

-Sustainability risk involves assessment of company's ability to address material risks with robust operational processes and transparency on the measures implemented to mitigate the sustainability risks.
+Positive contribution assessment involves the analysis of a company's exposure to sustainability solutions (sales, capex, etc.) and the existence of advanced sustainability practices (ambitions tested against legal requirement and market practice), but also the analysis of the performance delivered.
+Analysis of sustainability risk involves assessment of the company's ability to address material risks with robust operational processes and transparency on the measures implemented to mitigate the sustainability risks.

-Based on this due diligence, Mirova's Sustainability Research team submits a sustainability opinion into a proprietary tool centralizing the financial and non-financial analyses produced by Mirova's Sustainability Research and Investment teams, as well as any news about the company, and details of company meetings, voting and engagement.
+Based on this due diligence, Mirova's Sustainability Research team submits a sustainability opinion into a proprietary tool centralizing the financial and non-financial analyses produced by Mirova's Sustainability Research and Investment teams, as well as any news about the issuer, and details of issuer meetings, voting and engagement.
+To ensure that the sustainability methodology is applied consistently across the Sustainability Research Team, all sustainability impact assessments are reviewed by a second analyst according to the four eyes principles and validated by the Head of Research prior to implementation.